janessaref/employee-mgmt-system/README.md

 The user will be prompted questions using node and I have used the Inquirer package for those prompts as well as MySQL where the information will be stored into a database.

 This was a challenging project because there are so many things to consider and I felt I could've done more and finish all the bonus points if I was given more time however, I was able to complete the basic functionality.
 I was challenged on pulling information from the database from different tables and did a ton of trial and errors to get the responses.
 I did something different, I've realized as a user, when adding a new employee with the employee's first name, last name, role and manager, I have realized that the managers names are not enough information as a user to let me know what department the manager is from and so when prompted "Who is the employee's manager?", I display a table with the list of employees and departments so that the user can use it as a reference that as an Accoutant, the new employee should be under the Accounts Manager in the accounting department.
 I wanted the user's experience to be easier in that way.
+I've added a demonstration video at the Deployed Link section for the user to know how this application works.

 ## Table of Contents